BankCx/MobileBanking/README.md

-# Bank of CX - Mobile App
+# Bank of Cx - Mobile App